bentoml/BentoML/docs/source/integrations/mlflow.rst

 MLflow 🤝 BentoML Workflow
 --------------------------

-There are numerous ways you can integrate BentoML with your MLFlow workflow for model serving and deployment.
+There are numerous ways you can integrate BentoML with your MLflow workflow for model serving and deployment.

 1. Find ``model_uri`` from a MLflow model instance returned from ``log_model``: